Friduric/ray-tracer/README.md

 This is a Monte Carlo ray tracer implementation that models intransparent objects using Lambertian reflections.

 ## A few troubleshooting tips
 - IMPORTANT: Use the 32-bit binaries (build using x86!).
+Otherwise GLM might bug out.

 - OPTIONAL: Linker -> Command Line -> Add "/NODEFAULTLIB:MSVCRT /NODEFAULTLIB:LIBCMT"